 We take the safety and security of all our guests very seriously and have a range of robust security measures in place for the protection of our guests and staff.

 We recommend if you are coming to the London Eye, you arrive in plenty of time to pass through our enhanced security checks.
-This necessary action may cause a slight delay; however, we hope you understand that the safety and security of our guests is our number one priority.
+This necessary action may cause a slight delay; however, we hope you understand that the safety and security of our guests is our number one priority and we appreciate your cooperation.

 Our security team are here for your safety.
 Please cooperate fully with all security checks and support these vital members of our team as they carry out important work to keep us all safe.